MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-install.md

 ## Add another gateway to create a cluster

 A cluster lets gateway admins avoid having a single point of failure for on-premises data access.
-If the primary gateway is unavailable, data requests are routed to the next available gateway.
+If the primary gateway is unavailable, data requests are routed to the second gateway that you add, and so on.

 Because you can install only one standard gateway on a computer, you must install each additional gateway in the cluster on a different computer.
 This requirement makes sense because you want redundancy in the cluster.